charroux/kubernetes/README.md

 Check the image: docker images

-Start the container: docker run –p 4000:8080 –t my-service
+Start the container: docker run -p 4000:8080 -t my-service

 8080 is the port of the web service, while 4000 is the port for accessing the container.
 Test the web service using a web browser: http://localhost:4000